ABOUT THE HENNY

 And a better middle ground option between Standard Free Weights and Fixed Machines for All Demographics

 Current steel machine equipment is forced into a fixed movement path that is dictated by the design of the machine or directional pull of the steel cable.
 Free weight exercises are known to provide certain advantages for building athleticism since they require more stabilization and balance.
-The free movement in all directions of free weights is also important for people working around old injuries and other populations that seek to improve strength and balance and to maintain quality of life.
+The omnidirectional movement of free weights is also important for people working around old injuries and other populations that seek to improve strength and balance and to maintain quality of life.
 Machines that lock the user into a fixed path can aggravate preexisting shoulder and back injuries because the lifter is forced into a path that does not fit their anatomy.

 However, part of the reason why weight machines became popular is related to their convenience and ease of use.
 They require less control and are already set-up in the targeted starting lifting position so that the user can isolate certain muscle groups and not have to struggle to move the weight into the proper starting point.